Thérèse (film)

-Thérèse is a film about the life of Saint Thérèse of Lisieux.
-It was first released in 1986, and directed by Alain Cavalier.
+Thérèse is a 1986 French biographical drama film directed by Alain Cavalier, about the life of Saint Thérèse of Lisieux, as played by Catherine Mouchet.

 Synopsis

 Like two of her older sisters before her, Thérèse Martin is determined to become a Carmelite nun, even though she is officially too young to enter the order.
 Thérèse's stubborn piety wins through, and her love affair with Jesus transfigures her short life.
 Alain Cavalier's account of Thérèse's joy in her vocation is based on her spiritual autobiography, The Story of a Soul.